ligurio/swebok-v3/0_introduction.md

 of the _SWEBOK Guide_ project in February 2004:**

-The Industrial Advisory Board finds that the Software Engineering Body of Knowledge project ini- tiated in 1998 has been successfully completed; and endorses the 2004 Version of the Guide to the SWEBOK and commends it to the IEEE Computer Society Board of Governors for their approval.
+The Industrial Advisory Board finds that the Software Engineering Body of Knowledge project initiated in 1998 has been successfully completed; and endorses the 2004 Version of the Guide to the SWEBOK and commends it to the IEEE Computer Society Board of Governors for their approval.